scikit-quant/scikit-quant/tutorials/prerequisites.rst

 -------

 Install Python (https://www.python.org/downloads/windows/) if not already available on your system.
-On the command prompt, create and setup a virtual environment, then install::
+On a command prompt, create and setup a virtual environment, then install::

     $ python3 -m venv TUTORIAL